 It is okay to make your teens more accountable and to help them understand how their actions impact you (and in return them).
 Encourage them to take part in coming up with solutions you can both agree on as well as consequences.
 Help them to see that by following through, there is an upside in it for them too.
 Because everyone knows when “mama ain’t happy, ain’t nobody happy.”

-Yes, you are a parent and with that comes an awful lot of self sacrifice.
-But it doesn’t not mean that you always have to come last.
+Yes, you are a parent and with that comes an awful lot of self-sacrifice.
+But it doesn’t mean that you always have to come last.
 Teens will take and take and take and take… if we let them.
-They’ll have us serving as their on call personal uber, short order chef, laundry service, homework tutor, and groupie if we allow it.
+They’ll have us serving as their on-call personal uber, short-order chef, laundry service, homework tutor, and groupie if we allow it.

-Contrary to our teen’s popular opinion, parents do have lives and we are not being selfish when we on occasionaly put ourselves first.
-These little birds will be flying away from the nest in a few short years and we need to maintain both our marriages, our friendships and our own personal interests so when they’re gone we aren’t left with a gaping empty hole.
+Contrary to our teen’s popular opinion, parents do have lives and we are not being selfish when we on occasionally put ourselves first.
+These little birds will be flying away from the nest in a few short years and we need to maintain both our marriages, our friendships, and our own personal interests so when they’re gone we aren’t left with a gaping empty hole.

 Also, time for ourselves gives us the chance to recharge our batteries and diminishes that building frustration that can come from the mental load of raising teenagers.
 When we take care of ourselves, we are so much better at navigating the ups and downs of our teenagers with grace, and oh yeah, patience.